 We have dealt with a number of insolvent schools (and insolvency by definition can mean being unable to pay your debts as they fall due) and have the experience and knowledge to be able to help.

-We can advise the school trustees or directors on what they should do to reduce the risk to them of wrongful trading and what can and cannot be done.
+We can advise the school trustees and directors on what they should do to reduce the risk of wrongful trading and a later claim for misfeasance.